YehonatanGitHub/MERN_STACK_TEMP/README.md

 1. in terminal run npm i

-2. cd into client. and run npm i
+2. cd into client and run npm i

 3. add a folder named config to the root and and a file named keys.js